Types of Collaborations

 Graduate Level Exchanges

-Graduate students may study overseas without an agreement, and international graduate students may come to Penn State absent an agreement.
-Graduate exchanges are intended to be reciprocal.
-In general, host institutions offer incoming visiting students a graduate assistantship, tuition waiver, or some other financial support.
+Graduate students can study overseas without an agreement, and international graduate students can come to Penn State absent an agreement.
+Graduate exchanges are intended to be reciprocal (i.e. students will be coming and going on a regular basis).
+In general, host institutions will offer incoming visiting students a graduate assistantship, tuitions waiver, or some other financial support.
 Costs associated with the exchange arrangement are borne by the college or campus proposing an exchange.

-- Process for graduate exchange agreements: Colleges and campuses are asked to complete an International Agreement Approval Form, seek internal approval from the dean or chancellor and send the form to Global Programs who prepare a draft agreement and coordinate the Penn State approval and signing.
+- Process for concluding graduate exchange agreements: Colleges and campuses are asked to complete an International Agreement Approval Form, seek internal approval from the dean or chancellor and send the Form to Global Programs.
+Global PRograms will provide a draft agreement and coordinate the Penn State approval and signing. (link to Section IV Approval process for Letters of Intent, Memoranda of understanding, Faculty Exchange agreements and Graduate Exchange agreements)

-- Financial arrangements: Generally, Penn State cannot use the tuition that the outgoing Penn State student pays to Penn State to cover the tuition for the incoming student and vice versa due to discrepancies between tuition rates.
-Costs of tuition and housing for graduate exchange students should be clarified in the agreement and can be handled in a number of ways, including:
+- Financial arrangements: Generally, Penn State cannot use the tuition that the outgoing Penn State student pays to Penn State to cover the tuition for the incoming student and vice versa because there are generally discrepancies between the tuition rates.
+For example, if the incoming international student is taking courses at Penn State and the outgoing Penn State graduate has completed his or her comprehensive exams (and therefore has a lower tuition rate), then the Penn State student’s tuition does not cover the costs for the incoming student.
+Costs for tuition (and housing) for graduate exchange students should be clarified in the agreement and can be handled in a number of ways, including the following:

 - The tuition of the incoming student is paid in full or in part by the host institution.